uptrace/uptrace-python/README.md

 ## Span exporter

 Span exporter exports spans to Uptrace.dev backend.
-To configure span exporter add the following code to your main file (for Django it is manage.py):
+To configure span exporter add the following code to your main file (manage.py for Django):

 ```python
 from opentelemetry import trace